 Step 2: Sending a message to Kafka

-We will be using the BatchListener for receiving batch messages and creating the Kafka batch processing.
+We will use the BatchListener to receive batch messages and create the Kafka batch processing.

 Step 2.1: Configuring a Batch Listener